kubermatic/docs/content/upgrading/2.10_to_2.11/_index.en.md

 for more information.
 In most cases it should be enough to simply remove the `spec.acme` field from all `Certificate` resources.
 As noted in the documentation, you can use `kubectl get certificates --all-namespaces` to see which are still using the pre-0.8 syntax.

+{{% notice warning %}}
+**Action required:** Because Helm cannot update CRDs, you must manually update the CRDs for this release by running `kubectl apply -f config/cert-manager/templates/crd.yaml`.
+Failure to do so will break certificate renewal because of spec validation failures.
+If you notice that the cert-manager is logging that orders are invalid, make sure the CRDs are up-to-date and you restarted the cert-manager pods.
+{{% /notice %}}